Pegasus-RPG/xtuple-client/README.md

 ## Development Quickstart

 We are updating our full Development Environment Setup docs.
-We're also building a Linux virtual machine in which this is already done.
+We've also built a [Linux virtual machine](https://github.com/xtuple/xtuple-vagrant/blob/master/xtuple-desktop/README.md) you can use.

-Meanwhile, here's a brief description of how to set up a development environment:
+Here's a brief description of how to get started:

 * Install Postgres 9.1, including libraries and header files.
 We strongly suggest that you build from source.
   * Start [here](http://www.postgresql.org/download/) and use the *File Browser* to get a source bundle for 9.1.x.